MikeDigitize/Getting_Started_With_TDD/README.md

 We've removed all methods other than `drawEuroMillions` from the object.
 There's no reason why they need to be public.
 Now our interface is exactly what we planned at the start.

-And hopefully the benefit of just testing the interface, not the implementation becomes clear now.
+And hopefully the benefit of just testing the interface, not the implementation, becomes clear now.
-We're able to refactor confidently without breaking anything because we've focused all our testing on just the interface.
+We're able to refactor confidently without breaking anything.
+As long as the output remains the same our tests will pass.
+Our tests don't care what's happening behind the scenes.

 *What's the minimum I need to test to give me confidence, **when refactoring**?*

 There's some repeated code in our `drawEuroMillions` method.
 And some naming inconsistencies.
-Let's fix that.
+Let's fix those.

 ```javascript
 function getRandomNumberUpTo(max) {